Jim Bowen: Television

-While teaching, Bowen became involved with the local dramatic society which kindled his interest in show business.
+While teaching, Bowen became involved with the local dramatic society, which kindled his interest in show business.
 In the 1960s, he worked part-time as a stand-up comedian on the northern club circuit, balancing his comedy career with his day job as a teacher.
 After having become disillusioned with his teaching career, he was inspired to take up comedy full-time, after seeing Ken Dodd perform a well-received show in front of 3,500 in Blackpool.
 He took his stage name from his wife's maiden name, Owen, adding the initial of his mother's, Brown.
 The advent of Granada TV’s The Comedians in 1971 gave him the opportunity to appear on national television, which ultimately helped persuade him to become a full-time entertainer.

 Television opportunities followed, and he made appearances in Last of the Summer Wine as a library attendant, and on Granada's The Wheeltappers and Shunters Social Club.
 He also starred alongside Ray Burdis, John Blundell, Pauline Quirke and the pop group Flintlock in two series of Thames Television's children's sketch show You Must Be Joking in 1975 and 1976.

 Bowen also appeared in TV dramas and comedies.
 In 1981 he played "Dad" in the Victoria Wood television play Happy Since I Met You.
 He played a crooked accountant in ITV's 1982 mini-series Muck and Brass, and later guest-starred in BBC1's Jonathan Creek and Channel 4's Phoenix Nights, playing the hotel owner Frank "Hoss" Cartwright.
-He subsequently appeared in Peter Kay's 2005 Comic Relief video for "Is This the Way to Amarillo"?
+He subsequently appeared in Peter Kay's 2005 Comic Relief video for "(Is This the Way to) Amarillo"?

+His last television appearance was in an interview about the game show Bullseye, recorded a few weeks before his death, for the Matthew Kelly clips and countdown show Top of the Box 1985, repeated on Channel 5 as Greatest TV Moments of the 80s in 2023.

 Bullseye

-In 1981, Bowen became the presenter of a new ITV gameshow, Bullseye, which mixed general knowledge questions with darts.
+In 1981, Bowen became the presenter of a new ITV game show, Bullseye, which mixed general knowledge questions with darts.
 The show quickly became a popular feature of ITV's schedules on Sunday early evenings, achieving 15–20 million viewers and at times obtaining higher ratings than prime-time soap operas.
 It ran for fourteen years.
 On the back of his fame, he delivered several speeches at the Oxford Union.